run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/smart-analytics/install-bi-docker.md

 2. Detais of the parameters:

-    -   401: URL os Saiku server
+    -   401: URL of Saiku server

     Example: http://127.0.0.1:8282